NCMulder/MTG_Scripts/readme.md

 Now, the uploader should be functional.

 #### Functionality
-The main entry point for all functionality is `main.py`.
+The main entry point for all functionality is `main.py`; `cd` into the Scryfall Tools folder and run `python main.py` from a command line with your favorite arguments.
 Several modes can be specified with `-mode`:

 | Argument | Description |